deepspacetrader/MegaPrompter/README.md

 - A frontend on port 5173 (or next available port)

 ## How To Use
-- Starting at Step 1 you can either start clicking through the options using your own defined vision or have the AI generate ideas for you to choose from.
+- Starting at Step 1 you can either start clicking through the options using your own defined vision or have the AI generate ideas for you to choose from
-- Make sure you've got an AI model running in LM Studio on port 1234.
+- Make sure you've got an AI model running in LM Studio on port 1234
-- Toggle between Read From Cache or Download Fresh Data as needed before clicking to have the AI generate ideas.
+- Toggle between Read From Cache or Download Fresh Data as needed before clicking to have the AI generate ideas
 - Fetches trending topics from RSS feeds (TechCrunch, The Verge, Wired, BBC Technology, MacRumors)
 - Uses local AI model via LM Studio to process results into trends then into project ideas
 - On Step 2 you can optionally further define the scope of the project
-- During Step 3 you can optionally remove any unwanted options directly from the list without having to go looking for them in the UI tree again.
+- On Step 3 you can remove any unwanted options directly from the list without having to go looking for them in the UI tree again
 - On Step 4 you click to Generate The Mega Prompt which is then displayed in a text area ready for you to copy and paste into your AI coding assistant.
-At this point you can also click the See Preview button to see a rendered preview of the prompt using [json-render.dev](https://github.com/vercel-labs/json-render) (*works but not always*).
+At this point you can also click the See Preview button to see a rendered preview of the prompt using [json-render.dev](https://github.com/vercel-labs/json-render) (*works but not always*)

 # Screenshots